IBM/integrity-enforcer/docs/README_HELM_VERIFICATION.md

 ## Example: Helm Verification

-This document describes the steps to protect Helm chart resources with Integrity Verifier (IV).
+This document describes the steps to protect Helm chart resources with Integrity Shield (IShield).

-### Easy 5 Steps for Helm chart installation with IV verification
+### Easy 5 Steps for Helm chart installation with IShield verification

-IV provides protection for Helm chart resources.
+IShield provides protection for Helm chart resources.
 To protect the Helm chart resources, let's get a manifest of the resources with `helm template` command.

 1. Create a manifest of Helm chart resources with `helm template` command, the arguments should be the same as the ones when you execute `helm install` actually.